Willow Club

 But what actually is it, I hear you cry?!

 What does it involve?
-A monthly meet up at Laurelbank Farm on the second Tuesday of the month, plus longer weaving days at the farm throughout the year.
+A monthly meet up at Laurelbank Farm on the second Tuesday of the month, plus four longer weaving days at the farm throughout the year.

-What does it cost? £80 for the whole year - paid in advance.
-We have to charge extra for weaving days (say £20 per person) to cover some overheads.
+We also charge extra for long weaving days (£20 per person) to cover some overheads.

 Who is running this thing?!
 This is the first project run through the Laurelbank Community Interest Company - a non-profit social enterprise that Jo hopes, will eventually take over more of the farm’s activities.